TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

 #exercise(sub : "MergeSort Works?")[
   Prove that merge sort indeed works.
 A road map is given

-  (i) Prove that `merge` defined by taking the smaller of the heads of the lists reccursivly, produces a sorted list given the two input lists were sorted.
+  (i) Prove that `merge` defined by taking the smaller of the heads of the lists recursively, produces a sorted list given the two input lists were sorted.
 The idea is that the first element choosen has to be the smallest.
 Use induction of the sum of lengths of the lists.

   (ii) Prove that `mergeSort` works using induction on the size of list to be sorted.
 ]

-This is also a very efficent way to sort a list.
-If we define a function $C$ that count the number of comparisions we make,
+This is also a very efficient way to sort a list.
+If we define a function $C$ that count the number of comparisons we make,
 $C(n) < 2*C(ceil(n/2)) + n$ where the $n$ comes from the merge.

 This implies $